Mentoring Program

 Professional Development

-Franklin Women is committed to providing women in the health and medical research sector with professional skills outside of the technical sciences.
-Our Mentoring Program includes facilitated events and workshops for both mentees and mentors over a 6-month period.
-These events will provide training in resilience, inclusive leadership and mentoring.
+In addition to informal mentoring, our Mentoring Program includes facilitated events and workshops for both mentees and mentors over a 6-month period.
+These events will provide training in career development, inclusive leadership and mentoring.

 How to participate

-For more information and key dates, please refer to the 2023 Mentoring Program Flyers for Sydney and Canberra.
+Please refer to the 2024 Mentoring Program Flyers for the workshop schedule in Sydney and Canberra.

 Eligibility Criteria

-The Franklin Women Mentoring Program is targeted to mid-career women who are interested in, or have the potential to, assume leadership roles in our sector.
-This specific career stage has been chosen based on evidence that it is when the proportion of women working within the health and medical research sector declines relatively to men.
+The Franklin Women Mentoring Program is targeted to mid-career women who are aspiring to leadership roles within the health and medical research ecosystem (either in an academic or non-academic capacity).
+This specific career stage has been chosen based on evidence that it is when the proportion of women decline relatively to men.
 We welcome mentors of any gender into our program which is critical in engaging all leaders in the importance of mentoring and inclusive leadership.

 The mentee and mentor participation criteria are outlined below: